Chapter 1: The Letter

 In ninety-five out of a hundred, the first magical manifestation of power happens by the age of thirteen. — Emerging Wizardry, Volume 91, Issue 6

 Kanéko had seen the expression on the new postal carrier’s face before.
-It was the same look of disgust every stranger had when they first met her.
-Normally, with her father present, adults would have the civility to at least mask their opinions once they regained their senses, but when it was just her and a stranger, they had no reason to hide their true feelings.
+It was the same look of surprise and disgust almost every stranger revealed in the seconds after first meeting her.
+When her father was present, adults would have the civility to at least mask their expressions once they regained control of their senses.
+When it was just her, adults rarely bothered hiding their true feelings.

 “Back off,” snapped the courier.
 He clutched the bundle of letters tight to his chest.

 His lip curled further, and she could see his teeth.
 He stepped back and lowered one hand to his sword.
-“Back off,” he repeated before looking past her to the gate leading into her father’s courtyard.
+A few letters spilled out and fluttered to the ground.
+“Back off,” he repeated before looking around for someone.

-Kanéko looked over her shoulder for someone to prove her legitimacy.
+Kanéko glanced over her shoulder so she could prove her own legitimacy.
 The nearest building, Jinmel’s smithy, was empty.
-Next to it, the only store’s door was shut tightly.
+Next to it, the village’s only store was shut tightly.
 The half dozen houses lining the road leading up to the gate were also quiet.
+Everyone would be at lunch at the great hall.
 The gate itself had one of its two doors held open with an old cart.
-Missing wheels and waist-high grass were both a silent comment of how long it had been since someone had last closed the gate.
+Missing wheels and waist-high grass were both a silent comment of how long it had been since someone had last closed the heavy doors.

 She gestured toward the keep.
 The copper embroidery on her sleeve matched her hair and sparkled in the sun.
 “Come on, I’ll take you to my father.”

 The postal carrier stepped back.
 His sword inched out of the sheath.
 “I said back away, sandy!
-And go back to where you came from!”
+And go back to shit-hole of a desert where you can from!”